Going Green In Singapore: 4 Experiences To Escape The City Hustle

 Singapore’s Botanic Gardens have been a significant part of the city’s landscape for more than 150 years and offer welcome reprieve from the fast-paced city.

-My greatest surprise on this trip was the discovery of Singapore’s spectacular Cloud Forest — an indoor botanic garden — located within the Gardens by the Bay.
-I’m normally one to avoid these kind of big-ticket attractions, but I went along (on my search for all things green) and was delighted by what I found.
+Singapore’s spectacular Cloud Forest — an indoor botanic garden — is located in the Gardens by the Bay.
+I’d normally avoid these kind of big-ticket attractions, but I went along (on my search for all things green) and was delighted by what I found.

 The Cloud Forest is a mist-covered nature wonderland.
-It offers a mountain full of tropical plants and native flowers, a dream-like indoor waterfall (the world’s largest), and a sky-high walkway providing you with incredible ariel views over the entire conservatory.
+It offers a mountain of tropical plants and native flowers, a dream-like indoor waterfall (the world’s largest), and a sky-high walkway providing visitors with incredible arial views over the entire conservatory.
 For a city attraction, it really is extraordinary.

 #4 Sentosa Island